insure logo

 Minimum car insurance requirements in West Virginia

-Drivers in West Virginia are required to carry at least 25/50/25 in liability insurance to legally operate a vehicle.
-This minimum coverage pays for injuries and property damage you cause to others in an accident.
+To legally drive in West Virginia, you’re required to carry at least 25/50/25 in liability car insurance.
+This minimum coverage pays for bodily injury and property damage you cause to others in an accident.

 Final thoughts on the best and cheapest car insurance in West Virginia